rocketmlhq/rmldnn/tutorials/hyperparamter_optimization_for_breast_cancer_segmentation/README.rst

 The model
 ~~~~~~~~~

-Model that we will be using is an UNET styled network trained on RESNET.
+For this task, we'll use the RESUNET architecture, an encoder-decoder network created as an improvement to the UNET standard.
 To know more about this model and it's working kindly refer to our tutorial on `Brain MRI Segmentation <https://github.com/yashjain-99/rmldnn/tree/main/tutorials/brain_MRI_image_segmentation>`__.
 The pre-trained model can be downloaded from `here <https://rmldnnstorage.blob.core.windows.net/rmldnn-models/model_resunet_imagenet.h5>`__

 Steps to Automate the task of Hyper-Parameter optimization using RMLDNN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Perform the following steps:
  #.
-Download the python scripts provided here( `RML_typer.py <https://raw.githubusercontent.com/yashjain-99/rmldnn/main/tutorials/Hyperparameter%20optimization%20using%20Optuna%20for%20Breast%20Cancer%20Segmentation/RML_typer.py>`__ , `RML_optuna.py <https://raw.githubusercontent.com/yashjain-99/rmldnn/main/tutorials/Hyperparameter%20optimization%20using%20Optuna%20for%20Breast%20Cancer%20Segmentation/RML_optuna.py>`__ ) and save it in the same directory as your data folder.
+Download the python scripts provided here( `rml_optimization.py <./rml_optimization.py>`__ , `rml_optuna.py <./rml_optuna.py>`__ ) and save it in the same directory as your data folder.
  #.
 Run below mentioned command to install required libraries

      .. code:: bash

         pip install typer optuna tabulate

  #.
-Now open the terminal and navigate to your directory, after that type in **python RML_typer.py --help** which will print out available options.
-Below Lines will describe each option available in detail and we will also construct the command for Breast Cancer segmentation on the go with that.
+Now open the terminal and navigate to your directory, after that type in **python rml_optimization.py --help** which will print out available options.
+Below Lines will describe each option available in detail and we will also construct the command for breast cancer segmentation on the go with that.
  #.
 First argument that it requires is number of trials you want for optuna to run for.
 This argument is required and cannot be skipped.
 You can add in numrical values here.
 In our case we are going to go for 50 trials so we will be adding **--num-trials 50** or also you could use -nt 50.
  #.
 Second argument that it requires is number of epochs you want for optuna to run for per trial.
 This argument is required and cannot be skipped.
 You can add in numrical values here.
 In our case we are going to go for 50 epochs so we will be adding **--num-epochs 50** or also you could use -ne 50.
  #.
 Third and fourth arguments are optional which allows you to choose between docker or singularity container to run RMLDNN.
 You could choose any and provide in respective image required for that container.
 For default it is set to docker with rocketml/rmldnn:latest image.
 In our case we will going with default docker container so will be adding in **--docker-image rocketml/rmldnn:latest** to our command.